ibm-cloud-docs/vpc/nlb-about.md

 ## Use case: Multi-zone network load balancer reference architecture
 {: #nlb-use-case-2}

-The following diagram illustrates how you can deploy {{site.data.keyword.cloud_notm}} Network Load Balancer to support multiple zones.
+The following diagram illustrates how you can deploy {{site.data.keyword.cloud_notm}} {{site.data.keyword.nlb_full}} (NLB) to support multiple zones.
 This deployment scenario requires the use of the global load balancer option in [IBM Cloud Internet Services (CIS)](/docs/cis?topic=cis-set-up-and-configure-your-load-balancers).

-A common deployment that you might want to leverage is the network load balancer’s performance through Direct Server Return (DSR) and deploy the workloads in multiple zones to increase their availability.
+A common deployment that you might want to leverage is the NLB’s performance through Direct Server Return (DSR) and deploy the workloads in multiple zones to increase their availability.
 Combining the network and global load balancers can provide this capability.

 ![Multi-zone network load balancer](images/nlb_glb.png)